GreenBeanio/Daily-Photo-Timelapse/README.md

 - You need two folders alongside the script
   - photos
   - audio
+    - Only if using the ffmpeg script

 - Put the photos (jpg or png) in the photos folder
 - If using the ffmpeg script and using audio put your audio (wav or mp3) in the audio folder
+  - Note that if using the ffmpeg script the video will be the length of the shortest of the combined audio files and the video generated from the images.
+Be sure to make sure the audio files will be longer than the generated video.

 - To add audio, resize, and/or compress the timelapse you will need FFmpeg installed on your system.
   - To use the ffmpeg features run the "main-audio.py" script.